 You failed the practice test…panic sets in…

-The good news is, you haven’t wasted your time, you have actually perfectly positioned yourself for success.
+The good news is that you haven’t wasted your time.
+You have perfectly positioned yourself for success.

-In many studies, researchers have found that scoring incorrect answers on a pretest is actually helpful in achieving success on the final exam.
+In many studies, researchers have found that scoring incorrect answers on a pretest helps achieve success on the final exam.

-When we get the answer wrong in practice and review the correct answer after, it changes the method by which we think about and ultimately store the information.
+When we get the answer wrong in practice and then research and review the correct answer later, it changes the method we think about and ultimately store the information.

-So if you’re taking the NCIDQ IDFX and IDPX Exams this season– this is what you need to do in the next few weeks before your test date – make sure you thoroughly understand what’s on the NCIDQ Content Areas for your exam and take a practice test.
+So if you’re taking the NCIDQ Exams, here’s what to do in the next few weeks before your test date.
+Make sure you thoroughly understand what’s on the NCIDQ Blueprint for your exam and take a practice test.

 Listen to an excerpt from one of our NCIDQ Office Hours Sessions with Qpractice member Ariane, who shared what worked and what was a waste of time.

-Reviewing questions with my study group was fantastic because we worked at different firms and some people knew the answers to things that I didn’t know, and I knew the answers to things that they didn’t know, we could visually explain things to each other.
-But I also connected with some other Qpractice members and we would email questions to each other, as well.
-So it was as many resources at my disposable that I could take advantage of and I did.
+Reviewing questions with the study group was fantastic because we worked at different firms.
+Some people knew the answers to things that I didn’t know.
+And I knew the answers to things that they didn’t know; we could visually explain things to each other.
+But I also connected with some other Qpractice members, and we would email questions to each other, as well.
+So it was as many resources at my disposal that I could take advantage of, and I did.